 Around 36 million Americans experience the intense and debilitating pain of migraine headaches.
 If you’re one of them, the expert physicians at Optimal Pain & Regenerative Medicine have extensive experience of helping patients manage their migraines.
 The team uses a combination of therapies, including conservative lifestyle approaches, medication, and advanced injectable treatments such as medical Botox® and sphenopalatine ganglion blocks.
-Book an appointment online today or call the Optimal Pain & Regenerative Medicine office in Arlington, Addison, Cleburne, Fort Worth, Plano, or Rockwall, Texas.
+Book an appointment online today or call the Optimal Pain & Regenerative Medicine office in Arlington, Cleburne, or Fort Worth, Texas.

 Migraines are especially painful headaches that can last for several days.
 They cause intense throbbing in your head, typically in one area, and often cause nausea and vomiting as well.

 Sensitivity to sound and light and visual disturbances are also common symptoms of migraines.
 Classical migraines cause what’s known as an aura, where you get temporary blind spots in your eyes and see flashing lights.
 Common migraines don’t cause auras.

 People who suffer from migraines can find them so severely debilitating they’re unable to function during an attack and have to retreat to a quiet, dark place until the symptoms subside.

 So far no-one’s found a specific cause for migraines.
 It’s likely that the cause relates to abnormal brain activity, which causes changes in the signals sent from the nerves and disrupts chemical levels and blood flow around the brain.